 Global Shea Alliance

 In 2009, AAK initiated a project of further enhancing responsible sourcing of shea kernels in Burkina Faso.
 The initial project was designed as a win-win concept between the women collecting the shea kernels and AAK.
 It was called Kolo Nafaso, meaning “the house of benefits of shea kernels”.
 The project grew bigger and became a program and an integrated way of doing business for AAK.
 The program focuses on support, interest-free micro credits, training, and trading directly with the women collecting shea kernels.
-Deemed a success in Burkina Faso, a similar program was set up in Ghana in 2015, showing a commitment to continue to work directly with the women.
+Deemed a success in Burkina Faso, a similar program was set up in Ghana in 2015, showing a commitment to continue to grow the program and it’s impacts.
+In 2019, the Ghana program has experienced tremendous growth, now engaging more than 100,000 women.

 Increasing opportunities in a sustainable way

 The number of women being enrolled in the Kolo Nafaso program has grown gradually over the years.
-More than 115,000 women—an increase of 27 percent—are now part of the Kolo Nafaso family and there are still many who would like to join the program.
+More than 230,000 women are now part of the Kolo Nafaso family and there are still many who would like to join the program.
 However, the number of women is not a criterion in itself.
 As a responsible company we ensure that we grow gradually and maintain the quality at the same time.
 We continue to create and increase job opportunities for more people, both outside and within our organization—in a sustainable way.